sebelk/tpf/notas/Encuesta2017.md

 ### Documentation is highly valued, but often overlooked

-Documentation helps orient newcomers: how to use a project, how to contribute back, the terms of use and contribution, and the standards of conduct in a community.
-Improving that documentation is an impactful way to contribute back to open source.

 Sirve para orientar a los recién llegados, como usar un proyecto, como contribuir de vuelta al proyecto, los términos de uso y contribución, y los estándares de conduta en una comunidad.
 Mejorar esa documentación tiene un impacto para colaborar en un proyecto.

 - Documentación incompleta o desactualizada es un problema importante, observado por la mayoría, aunque muchos de ellos dicen que raramente colaboran en la documentación.